Failure to renew doesn’t have to be the end of the story. There’s always an opportunity to get lost members to return. Read on to find out how.

 The Community Brands Member Loyalty Study found that 13 percent of lapsed members simply forgot to renew.
 Avoid this type of lapsed membership altogether by offering an option to automatically renew membership, with the membership fee charged to the member’s credit card.

-TECH TIP: YourMembership AMS allows you to set up auto-renewals, with corresponding automated emails that notify members when their membership has been renewed.
+TECH TIP: YourMembership association management software allows you to set up auto-renewals, with corresponding automated emails that notify members when their membership has been renewed.

 Go a step further by setting up a member advisory group and meeting with them (in person or via web/phone conference) at least once or twice each year to get their input on how to improve member benefits.
 Be sure to include members who are newer to the organization as well as longer-term members.
 Establish a team that meets regularly to review member feedback and determine how to fine-tune your benefits to provide a better member experience.